26 of the UK's best oak frame homes — including the UK’s first oak frame Passivhaus and one for just £200k

 This high-spec eco home was the first oak frame Passivhaus-certified property in the UK.
 Located in Yorkshire, this 200m² home was built for £450,000.

-The exposed frame of this self build, designed by Oakwrights, sits alongside playful contemporary touches such as zoned open-plan living, an open tread staircase and a glass floor.
+The exposed frame of this self-build, designed by Pete Tonks and built by Oakwrights, sits alongside playful contemporary touches such as zoned open-plan living, an open tread staircase and a glass floor.

 Built for only £200,000 with a frame from Border Oak, this cottage-style oak frame property was designed to fit in with the surrounding traditional village.